ghi-electronics/Documentation/endpoint/devices/intro.md

 # Endpoint
 ---
-The Endpoint line of products provides an easy way to use full .NET 8 on a embedded device using Visual Studio or VS Code.
+The Endpoint line of products provides an easy way to use FULL .NET 8 on a embedded device using Visual Studio or VS Code.

 ---
 ## Single Board Computer